joefreeman8/sei-project-one/readme.md

 ```
 The above just demonstrates each enemy, however I created replica functions for the log movement & water movement too, again allowing for greater customisation on each line of the game.

-To overcome the challenge of the log and water stage, I gave water cells the same killing abilities as the obstacles, and the log cells act just as any other ordinary cell on the grid, therefore providing safety for the player.
+To overcome the challenge of the log and water stage, I gave water cells the same killing abilities as the enemy Pokemon, and the log cells act just as any other ordinary cell on the grid, therefore providing safety for the player.

-Every time any obstacle or water cell moves, it will check for a collision.
+Every time any enemy Pokemon or water cell moves, it will check for a collision.

 ## Player Lives ##
-Every obstacle hit or poke-toe (Pokemons toe) which gets wet will result in a life lost and the player will be sent back to the starting cell.
+Every obstacle hit or Poke-toe (Pokemons toe 👀) which gets wet will result in a life lost and the player will be sent back to the starting cell.
 Once all lives are lost the player will be prompted to open another Pokeball which will allow for the game to be reset.
 In order to do this I created a handleLose function which would move the player position back to the start, minus a life and then check if it’s the end of game.
 ```js
 function handleLose() {